mcgsoftware/promtool-distro/README.md

 ... other stuff ...
 ```

 6. Documentation is coming soon.
 To use it you will need some files in your $PROMTOOL_HOME directory.
+This is just testing data for development use, but you can use it to get started with for now.
 Copy the files in this repo's /promtool-home into your promtool home.
 When that's done it should look something like this:

 ```
 $ tree $PROMTOOL_HOME